-In cell-based assays measuring reduction in HBsAg in infected cells, our lead siRNA drug candidate, ALG-125097, demonstrated potent inhibition of HBsAg release from HBV-infected cells.
-When dosed in vivo in the AAV-HBV mouse model of CHB infection, a single 5 mg/kg subcutaneous injection resulted in a sustained reduction of serum HBsAg of approximately 1 log10 IU/mL through the last measurement at 28 days.
-The results from this experiment are shown in the figure below.
+In cell-based assays measuring reduction in HBsAg in infected cells, our lead siRNA drug candidate, ALG-125097, as well as additional backup compounds ALG-125755 and ALG-125819, demonstrated potent inhibition of HBsAg release from HBV-infected cells.
+When dosed in vivo in the AAV-HBV mouse model of CHB infection, a single 5 mg/kg subcutaneous injection resulted in a sustained reduction of serum HBsAg of approximately 1-1.5 $\log{10}$ IU/mL through the last measurement at 28 days.
+The results from these experiments are shown in the figure below.